ralna/GALAHAD/doc/C/rst-dir/presolve.rst

 example calls
 -------------

-This is an example of how to use the package to ... ;
+This is an example of how to use the package to presolve a quadratic program;
 the code is available in $GALAHAD/src/presolve/C/presolvet.c .
 A variety of supported Hessian and constraint matrix storage formats are shown.